TechnikEmpire/HttpFilteringEngine/README.md

 Once you have those requirements installed, you can get all deps setup with the following commands:

+# NOTICE
+Do not use PowerShell to run BuildBot.
+Microsoft has crammed PowerShell as the default shell down our throat since Windows 10 Creators Update.
+Do not use it.
+Use CMD.
+If you use PowerShell, files called 'NUL' will get created in submodules, and they cannot be removed, unless you use an arcane command.
+If this happens to you, remove these 'NUL' files with:

+`Del \\?\C:\path\to\NUL`, or from within the current directory: `Del \\?\%CD%\NUL`.

 ```bash
 # Clone BuildBot
 git clone --recursive https://github.com/TechnikEmpire/BuildBot.git